Updated 21 October

-Women with kidney disease who are considering pregnancy should take note of the uncertain but possible increased risks to their health and their baby’s health associated with COVID-19.
+Women with kidney disease who are considering pregnancy should take note of the uncertain but possible increased risks to their and their baby’s health associated with Covid-19.

 I am a living kidney donor – am I at high risk?

-Being a living kidney donor does not increase your risk of having more serious illness with COVID-19.
+Being a living kidney donor does not increase your risk of having more serious illness with Covid-19.
 This is because ability to fight infection is not affected by kidney donation itself.
-You may have subsequently developed other health reasons which make you high risk and if that is the case it is important to take the advice of the government to socially distance

 I only have one kidney – am I at risk?

 Having one kidney does not put you at increased risk on its own.
 If your kidney function is normal you will not be at increased risk.
 For some people who have reduced kidney function (chronic kidney disease) your risk is increased due to the chronic kidney disease rather than having one kidney.
-If your kidney was removed, it is possible that the health reasons leading to the kidney removal will put your risk into the high risk group and if that is the case it is important to take the advice of the government to socially distance.
+If your kidney was removed for health reasons, it is possible that the health reasons leading to the kidney removal will increase your risk and you should follow appropriate government guidance.

 I have high blood pressure, should I stop or change my blood pressure medications?

 There have been some reports about blood pressure medications.
-At the present time there is no evidence that any particular group of blood pressure tablets have an effect the risk of getting infections or the severity of infections, including angiotensin converting enzyme inhibitors or angiotensin receptor blockers.
+At the present time there is no evidence that any particular group of blood pressure tablets, including angiotensin converting enzyme inhibitors or angiotensin receptor blockers, affect the risk of getting infections or the severity of those infections.
 It is important to continue all your normal medications including your blood pressure medications and not to stop any of your medication without discussing it with your doctor.